andreasschrade/andreasschrade.github.com/_posts/2017-02-23-android-interview-questions.md

 The primary pieces of information in an Intent are:

 - Action: The generic action to perform (ACTION\_VIEW -> view, ACTION\_EDIT -> edit, ...)
-- Extras: The data to operate on stored in a key-value mapping (Bundle)
+- Extras: The data to operate on, stored in a key-value mapping (Bundle)
 - Component name: The name of the component to start.
 This value makes an Intent explicit (e.g. com.example.AnotherActivity.class)
 - Flags: Optional metadata for the Intent